grumpyclam/Vehicle-Frequency-Impact-on-Border-State-Overdose-Deaths/README.md

 **Data Selection**

+I have both csv files however they are too large to load into github.
+Feel free to ask me for them, they can also be found below.

   Both datasets were publicly avalible on data.gov and able to be freely downloaded in multiple formats.
 I downloaded the Department of Transportation, Customs and Border Protection dataset here via csv file: https://catalog.data.gov/dataset/border-crossing-entry-data-683ae.
 The Centers for Disease Control, National Vital Statistics System is avalible for download from a dashboard here: https://www.cdc.gov/nchs/nvss/vsrr/drug-overdose-data.htm.